castroCrea/moon-obsidian-marco-plugin/README.md

 ### Create a note

-ALL that is embedded inside will be checked out as a note to be created
+All that is embedded inside will be checked out as a note to be created.
 ```
 {{START_NOTE}}{{END_NOTE}}
 ```

 ### Add a path to your note
-You must add a path to the {{START_NOTE}} otherwise your note will be not created
+You must add a path to the `{{START_NOTE}}`; otherwise, your note will not be created.
 ```
 {{PATH}}{{END_PATH}}
 ```